Learning the Inverse Temperature of Ising Models under Hard Constraints using One Sample: Introduction

 Showing both of these conditions hold simultaneously is made complex due to the highly non-uniform measure induced by conditional dependencies of both the interaction matrix $A$ and the truncation set $S$.
 To demonstrate the first condition, we craft upper bounds on the variance of the first derivative of $\phi$, using the technique of exchangeable pairs pioneered by \cite{chatterjee2007estimation}, which, when combined with Chebyshev's inequality, implies an upper bound in probability.
-The primary challenge of this work lies in establishing the second condition; unlike previous works which used the deterministic structure of the interaction matrix to guarantee the concavity of the objective, in our setting the second derivative is instead determined by the number of elements Hamming distance \footnote{The Hamming distance is a metric which measures the number of indices in which two vectors differ.
-If a neighbor $\bsigma'$ is Hamming distance one away from $\bsigma$, it implies we can flip one index of $\bsigma$ to yield $\bsigma'$} one away from the sample $\bsigma$ in the truncation set, and the magnitude of the magnetizations $m_i(\bsigma)$ at these neighbors.
-We begin by showing a lower bound on $m_i(\bsigma)$ in probability via a coupling argument which exploits the underlying edge structure of the connectivity graph $G$.
+The primary challenge of this work lies in establishing the second condition.
+Previous works which used the deterministic structure of the interaction matrix to guarantee the concavity of the objective.
+By contrast, in our setting, the second derivative is governed by the local geometry of the truncation set $S$ in the vicinity of the sample $\bsigma$.
+The Hessian $\nabla_{\beta}^2$ is computed by summing a function of the local fields $m_i(\bsigma) = \langle A_i, \bsigma \rangle$, where the support of this sum is limited to the valid neighbors of $\bsigma$ in $S$ with respect to the Hamming distance \footnote{The Hamming distance metric counts the number of differing indices between two vectors.
+Thus, a neighbor at Hamming distance one is obtained by flipping exactly one index of $\bsigma$.}